-We presented a mixed-signal VLSI architecture of a digital CMOS imager computing on-focal-plane two-dimensional Haar wavelet in real time for image compression.
+We present a mixed-signal VLSI architecture of a digital CMOS imager computing block matrix transforms on the focal plane for real-time video compression.
 The approach combines weighted spatial averaging and oversampling quantization in a single $\Delta\Sigma$ -modulated analog-to-digital conversion cycle, making focal-plane computing an intrinsic part of the quantization process.
 The approach yields no overhead in time and negligent overhead in area compared to a baseline digital imager employing oversampling quantization.
-The architecture functionality has been experimentally validated with a bank of first-order incremental $\Delta\Sigma$ -modulated analog-to-digital converters fabricated in a 0.35 μ m CMOS technology.
-The architecture yields 1.4 GMACS simulated computational throughput at SVGA imager resolution at 8-bit output resolution.
-Acknowledgments: The authors acknowledge Raf Karakiewicz for his contribution to PCB test board development and experimental setup design.
+The architecture functionality has been experimentally validated on a bank of first-order incremental $\Delta\Sigma$ -modulated analog-to-digital converters fabricated in a 0.35 $\mu$ m CMOS technology.
+The architecture yields 1.4 GMACS simulated computational throughput at SVGA imager resolution and 8-bit output resolution.